unicode-org/cldr/docs/ldml/tr35-general.md

 When the display name contains "(" or ")" characters (or full-width equivalents), replace them "\[", "\]" (or full-width equivalents) before adding.

 1.  **Language.** Match the L subtags against the type values in the `<language>` elements.
 Pick the element with the most subtags matching.
 If there is more than one such element, pick the one that has subtypes matching earlier.
 If there are two such elements, pick the one that is alphabetically less.
-Set LBN to that value.
+If there is no match, then further convert L to *canonical form* per **[Part 1, Section 3.2.1 Canonical Unicode Locale Identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers)** and try the preceding steps again.
+Set LBN to the selected value.
 Disregard any of the matching subtags in the following processing.
     *   If CombineLanguage is false, only choose matches with the language subtag matching.
 2.  **Script, Region, Variants.** Where any of these subtags are in L, append the matching element value to LQS.
 3.  **T extensions.** Get the value of the `key="h0" type="hybrid"` element, if there is one; otherwise the value of the `<key type="t">` element.
 Next get the locale display name of the tlang.
 Join the pair using `<localePattern>` and append to the LQS.
 Then format and add display names to LQS for any of the remaining tkey-tvalue pairs as described below.